google/nucleus/README.md

 ## Version

-This is Nucleus 0.2.2.
+This is Nucleus 0.2.3.
 Nucleus follows [semantic versioning](https://semver.org/).

+New in 0.2.3:

+* Nucleus no longer depends on any specific version of TensorFlow's python code.
+This should make it easier to use Nucleus with for example TensorFlow 2.0.
+* Added BCF support to VcfWriter.
+* Fixed memory leaks in VcfWriter::Write.
+* Added print\_tfrecord example program.

 New in 0.2.2: